vmware/terraform-provider-vcfa/website/docs/r/rights_bundle.html.markdown

 [docs-import]:https://www.terraform.io/docs/import/

-After that, you can expand the configuration file and either update or delete the rights bundle as needed.
-Running `terraform plan` at this stage will show the difference between the minimal configuration file and the rights bundle's stored properties.
+After that, you can expand the configuration file and either update or delete the Rights Bundle as needed.
+Running `terraform plan` at this stage will show the difference between the minimal configuration file and the Rights Bundle's stored properties.